Ajay Kumar

 A good PMS must also be able to assist the property manager in terms of money.
 It would help with automating accounting processes like sending out invoices, making charts to understand financials better, and

 Consider a situation where an office would only want its employees to be able to access the working space.
-Applications like Salto easily answer this problem through their building management configurations.
+Applications like easily answer this problem through their building management configurations.